pblouw/pysem/README.rst

 * generative models for generating sentences that are entailed by a given sentence.

 Note that to you will need to download a dump of wikipedia articles and preprocess them using `this tool <https://github.com/attardi/wikiextractor>`_.
 You will also need to change the path in the notebook to point to where you have saved this dump locally.
+For the generative modelling example, the pretrained model parameters used in the notebook can be found `here <https://drive.google.com/open?id=0BxRAh6Eg1us4SVRkWWxJMXhWTDg>`_.

 Installation
 -------------

 Pysem requires Python 3.5, mostly to support effective multiprocessing.
-For installation, it is easist to use the `Anaconda <https://www.continuum.io/downloads>` Python distribution to create a conda environment as follows.
+For installation, it is easist to use the `Anaconda <https://www.continuum.io/downloads>`_ Python distribution to create a conda environment as follows.
 Run these commands from inside the cloned repository:

 .. code:: shell